Cheapest 2-year & long fixed energy deals in the UK (July 2026)

 Before you switch: 60‑second sanity check

-FAQs about the cheapest two‑year fixed energy deals (UK)
+FAQs about the cheapest fixed energy deals (UK)

-Is there one cheapest two-year fixed deal in the UK right now?
+What is the cheapest two-year fixed energy deal in the UK right now?

 Can I switch if I'm in a fixed deal already?